revelaction/ical-git/README.md

 Place your iCal files in a directory of your choice, preferably under revision control.
 Ensure that these files are located in the working directory of the service.
-For instructions on creating iCalendar files, refer to the [Creating iCalendar Files](#creating-icalendar-files) section.
+For detailed instructions on managing iCal files, refer to the [Managing iCal Files](ical.md#managing-ical-files) section.

 ```console
 mkdir /home/icalgit/icalgit/my-ical-files